Jimbaran Fish Market: Pick Your Own Seafood Feast!

 I liked the seafood and the way it was prepared.
 It was cooked well, had the right amount of spices, and the sambal was good.

-Top Tips for Visiting Jimbaran Fish Market
+Top Tips for Visiting Jimbaran Fish Marke

-- Don’t wear your best shoes at the fish market: it’s wet and muddy;
+- Don’t wear your best shoes at the fish market: it’s wet and muddy.

-- If you can’t stand fishy smell, don’t go inside;
+- If you can’t stand fishy smell, don’t go inside.

 - Go with friends so you can buy a little bit of everything and try more.
-But don’t buy too much!;
+But don’t buy too much!

-- Bargain!;
+- Bargain!

-- It’s one of the cheapest places in the world to have a fresh lobster;
+- It’s one of the cheapest places in the world to have a fresh lobster.

 - Ask for less or more spiciness when you give your seafood for weighing.
-Same for garlic level;
+Same for garlic level.

 I like how your comments are aimed at travellers who don’t have much experience, or who are not very adventurous or experienced.
 Especially your Top Tips!